simeononsecurity/simeononsecurity.ch/content/articles/essential-books-cybersecurity-it-professionals/index.en.md

 ## Mastering Automation and Programming

 ### ["Automate the Boring Stuff with Python" by Al Sweigart](https://amzn.to/334bQRa)
 A beginner-friendly introduction to Python programming and automation.
-Learn how to streamline repetitive tasks and boost your efficiency using practical examples.
+Learn how to simplify repetitive tasks and boost your efficiency using practical examples.

 ### ["Learn Windows PowerShell in a Month of Lunches" by Donald W. Jones](https://amzn.to/2NKtuFf)
 Ideal for Windows sysadmins, this book demystifies PowerShell, teaching you how to manage Windows servers and automate administrative tasks effectively.

 ### ["Practical Ansible 2" by Daniel Oh](https://amzn.to/332hwfo)
 Dive into Ansible, a powerful tool for automating IT processes.
-This book guides you through real-world scenarios, helping you harness Ansible's capabilities to their fullest.
+This book guides you through real-world scenarios, helping you use Ansible's capabilities to their fullest.

 ### ["Linux Command Line and Shell Scripting Bible" by Richard Blum and Christine Bresnahan](https://amzn.to/36TjdvP)
 Unlock the potential of Linux command-line tools and shell scripting.
-Ideal for both beginners and experienced users, this book empowers you to navigate and manipulate Linux systems with confidence.
+Ideal for both beginners and experienced users, this book helps you to navigate and manipulate Linux systems with confidence.

 ### ["Windows Server 2019 Automation with PowerShell Cookbook" by Thomas Lee](https://amzn.to/3q7B7T2)
 Discover the art of automating Windows Server 2019 tasks using PowerShell.
 This cookbook-style guide provides practical recipes for enhancing efficiency and productivity.